What are the new PMP Application Changes from June 2020?

-- you won’t have to separate the hours you worked into each PMBOK domain area.
-The total required number of hours and months has not changed, but you just don’t need to arbitrarily divide them up into each domain area.
-PMI realized that most people didn’t keep a record of that and forced them to guess at it.
-It’s great to no longer have to do that guesswork since it never mattered how many hours you report in each area anyways.
+- you won’t have to report the hours you worked or separate them into each PMBOK domain area.
+PMI realized that most people didn’t keep a record of hours and forced them to guess at it.
+It’s great to no longer have to do that guesswork since it never mattered how many hours you report in each process area anyways.

 - you won’t have to include contact details, addresses, phone numbers, or emails in the initial application.
 If you are audited, PMI will ask for this information, so you should still prepare them to be contacted by PMI and make sure they agree with your application.

 - you won’t be asked your role on the project.
 Obviously, it was “Project Manager” — that was always a trick question.

 - the “Industry” field is renamed “Organization Primary Focus” and contains more possible answers.